-The RBA have started the new year with a rate cut, lifting confidence for Australia.
+The RBA has started the new year with a rate cut, lifting confidence for Australia.

 As a result of this afternoon’s meeting at 2:30pm AEST, the Reserve Bank of Australia (RBA) has decided to cut the official cash rate to its new, recorded, lowest of 2.25%.